EndPointCorp/end-point-blog/2012/05/07/problem-with-cisco-vpn-on-ubuntu-1204.html.md

 Terminating vpnc daemon (pid: 13771)
 ```

-I'm using this script for a couple of days and I don't have any problems with the CISCO VPN.
+I’m using this script for a couple of days and I don’t have any problems with the CISCO VPN.
 It seems like the vpnc program in Ubuntu 12.04 is OK, however there is something wrong with the Network Manager plugin for vpnc.